nayutaco/ptarmigan/docs/testnet_2nodes_eclair.md

 ## Set up nodes in separate computers

-* First, IP adresses are xx.xx.xx.xx and yy.yy.yy.yy respectively for eclair and ptarmigan.
+* First, IP adresses are xx.xx.xx.xx and yy.yy.yy.yy respectively for `eclair` and `ptarmigan`.

 ### Steps